[ALL] Types of Transformer Losses and Efficiency Measurement

 Hysteresis Loss in Transformer

-We know that the Transformer works on AC supply, so the alternating flux works in the transformer. when alternating flux conducting from primary winding to secondary winding through the core, it creates the reversal of magnetization in the transformer core.
+We know that the Transformer works on an AC supply, so the alternating flux works in the transformer. when alternating flux conducts from primary winding to secondary winding through the core, it creates the reversal of magnetization in the transformer core.
 This reversal of the magnetization in the transformer core creates a loss which is called Hysteresis Loss.

 The Hysteresis Loss depends upon the frequency, the value of flux density, grade of the iron core.